-- GOAL CSF-2 Plan for adequate water and sewer facilities.
+GOAL CSF-2 Plan for adequate water and sewer facilities.
 (Goal CSF2)

-POLICIES - Policy CSF-2.1 Sewer and Water Facility Coordination.
-Coordinate with responsible districts and agencies to ensure that sewer and water facility expansion and/or improvements meet federal and state standards and occur in a timely manner.
+- Policy CSF-2.1 Sewer and Water Facility Coordination.
+Coordinate with responsible districts and agencies to ensure that sewer and water facility expansion and/or improvements meet federal and State standards and occur in a timely manner.
 (Policy CSF2.1) - Policy CSF-2.2 Development Areas.
-Encourage development to occur in those portions of the Hollister Sphere of Influence that are already served by the local water supply and wastewater systems or to which water supply and wastewater systems can reasonably be extended.
+Encourage development in those portions of the Hollister Sphere of Influence that are already served by the local water supply and wastewater systems or to which water supply and wastewater systems can reasonably be extended.
 (Policy CSF2.4) - Policy CSF-2.3 Costs of New Development.
 Ensure that the cost of providing sewer and water service to new development proposed outside of existing service areas should be borne solely by those proposing the development, thus eliminating any financial burden to existing customers for any required expansion of the sewer and water system network to serve such development.
 (Policy CSF2.5)

-- Policy CSF-2.4 Sewer Collection System Deficiencies.
-Prioritize implementation of the recommendations from the Sanitary Sewer Collection System Master Plan to address the deficiencies identified in the plan and ensure that the sewer system meets the City's performance standards for existing and future population wastewater flows. (new) - Policy CSF-2.5 Development Outside of the Airport or Santa Ana Sewer Systems.
-Require those proposing development outside of the service areas of the Airport or Santa Ana sewer systems to develop plans for, finance, and install the sewer facilities required to serve the proposed development.
-(Policy CSF2.3) - Policy CSF-2.6 Water Supply Management.
-Manage the water supply in a way that is environmentally and economically sustainable by working with local, regional, and statewide agencies to establish policies that promote water-use efficiency programs, including recycled water programs, to support the expanded use of recycled water in Hollister. (new) - Policy CSF-2.7 Provision of Water Service to New Development.
+- Policy CSF-2.4 Water Supply Management.
+Manage the water supply in a way that is environmentally and economically sustainable by working with local, regional, and statewide agencies to establish policies that promote water-use efficiency programs, including recycled water programs, to support the expanded use of recycled water in Hollister. (new) - Policy CSF-2.5 Provision of Water Service to New Development.
 Require developers who will require water service for their projects to apply to the City of Hollister for service.
-(Policy CSF2.6) - Policy CSF-2.8 Water Conservation Measures.
-Require water-conserving practices and features, including water-efficient fixtures, in all new construction, in accordance with state law.
-(Policy CSF2.7) - Policy CSF-2.9 Use of Recycled Water.
-Increase the use of recycled water in development projects and landscaping; implement best practices (e.g., dual plumbing) to expand recycled water use when safe, practical, and available. (new) - Policy CSF-2.10 Water Resources Association of San Benito County Coordination.
+(Policy CSF2.6) - Policy CSF-2.6 Water Conservation Measures.
+Require water-conserving practices and features, including water-efficient fixtures, in all new construction, in accordance with State law.
+(Policy CSF2.7) - Policy CSF-2.7 Use of Recycled Water.
+Increase the use of recycled water in development projects and landscaping and implement best practices (e.g., dual plumbing) to expand recycled water use when safe, practical, and available. (new) - Policy CSF-2.8 Water Resources Association of San Benito County Coordination.
 Coordinate with the Water Resources Association of San Benito County to identify and implement countywide strategies to conserve water.
-(Implementation Measure CSF.V)

-- Policy CSF-2.11 Water Conservation Education.
-Educate the community about the challenges to the water supply system and the need for responsible water management. (new) - Policy CSF-2.12 Water and Sewer Connections within City Limits.
-Require all development that will use City water and wastewater services to be within the City Limits with the exception of a public health or safety threat, in accordance with state law. (new) - Policy CSF-2.13 Identification of Opportunities for Water Recycling.
+(Implementation Measure CSF.V) - Policy CSF-2.9 Water Conservation Education.
+Educate the community about the challenges to the water supply system and the need for responsible water management. (new) - Policy CSF-2.10 Water and Sewer Connections in City Limits.
+Require all development that will use City water and wastewater services to be in the City Limits, with the exception of a public health or safety threat, in accordance with State law. (new) - Policy CSF-2.11 Identification of Opportunities for Water Recycling.
 Support the extension of recycled water distribution infrastructure and identify opportunities for the use of recycled water where available.
-(Implementation Measure CSF.Q) - Policy CSF-2.14 Urban Water Management Plans.
-Ensure that updates to the Urban Water Management Plan maximize water conservation and reuse to fulfill the City's water supply needs.
-Consider projected water supplies in updated Urban Water Management Plans as part of each Major Review of the 2040 General Plan. (new)
+(Implementation Measure CSF.Q)